KOKUYO apply roadmapping to support technology venture concept design and strategy visualisation

 A recent pilot study in Japan saw a new application of roadmapping to support technology venture concept design and strategy visualisation.

-Based on research by Dr Yuta Hirose, Industrial Asscociate, IfM ECS, the pilot is part of a research project in the IfM's STIM Consortium.
+Based on research by Dr Yuta Hirose, Industrial Associate, IfM ECS, the pilot is part of development work in the IfM's STIM Consortium.
 The pilot was completed over an eight week period in October to November 2019, in cooperation with the Advanced Institute of Industrial Technology (AIIT) in Tokyo.

 KOKUYO, a top tier Japanese manufacturer specialising in stationery products and office furniture, was identified to test the utility and application of roadmapping in the pilot study.
 The aim was to further refine the roadmapping approach based on the testing case with KOKUYO.